 5.41 Comparison of estimated income and expenditure will identify any potential surplus or shortfall in funding.
 If shortfalls are identified, opportunities to increase income should be explored and expenditure headings will need to be reviewed for areas where cuts can be made.
 This may entail prioritising tasks and deferring projects until more funding is available.
 Plans and budgets will need to be revised until income and expenditure are in balance.
 If a potential surplus is identified, this may be held back as a contingency or alternatively allocated to areas of need.

-5.42 If a significant deficit is expected, after having reviewed all possible avenues, i.e. cuts and redundancies, the Business Manager with the Governing Body’s approval, should contact the Education Funding Agency for further instruction before setting a deficit budget.
+5.42 If a significant deficit is expected, after having reviewed all possible avenues, i.e. cuts and redundancies, the Business Manager with the Governing Body’s approval, should contact the Education and Skills Funding Agency for further instruction before setting a deficit budget.

 5.5 Finalising the Budget